- About Orienteering

 The SI-8 dibber is a finger stick, holding a maximum of 30 controls, and therefore suitable for most orienteering courses including longer advanced ones.
 In use, the SI-8 is generally worn on a finger, and is inserted inside the opening of an epunch timing unit.

-Both pCard and SI-8 epunch units record time splits equally fast (115 milliseconds), and both trigger a visual (light) and auditory (beep) cue when properly positioned in or near an epunch timing unit.
+All three types record time splits equally fast (115 milliseconds), and all trigger a visual (light) and auditory (beep) cue when properly positioned in or near an epunch timing unit.

 How do I use one of these at an event?